SIGCOMM21-5G/artifact/MI-Stationary-Power-Iperf/README.md

 - 4G: 10-200 Mbps for downlink and 5-30 Mbps for downlink
 - 5G: 10-3000 Mbps for downlink and 5-120 Mbps for uplink

 We only provide sample data in this repo.
-Please find the complete dataset and the data summary in:
+Please find the complete dataset and the data summary on [Google drive](https://drive.google.com/drive/folders/1n7IoMMlTvHKtTibUMbzrdnAM2ToKdkdn?usp=sharing).
-> (links here)

 ### Requirements